The ABC model of behaviour

 Positive reinforcement is where drink or drugs have a nice effect.
 Negative reinforcement is where something unpleasant, eg withdrawal symptoms, low mood or stress is avoided.
 Both make repeating the behaviour more likely.

-A bad or neutral drink or drugs experience makes repeating the behaviour less likely.
+A bad or neutral drink or drugs experience makes repeating the behaviour less likely in the short term.
+This is referred to as ‘punishment’.

 How the ABC model works

 Each drinking or drug taking episode is a learning experience which strengthens or weakens the desire to repeat drinking or drug taking.
-Good experiences feedback to strengthen the expectation that a repeat of the drinking or drug taking will again be a nice thing to do.
-This is how dependence is created…
+Good experiences feed back to strengthen the expectation that a repeat of the drinking or drug taking will again be a nice thing to do.
+This is how dependence is created.
+Bad experiences do not reinforce the behaviour and so change expectations regarding future trigger events.

 Using the ABC model - detoxification

-In this example we see what happens psychologically when someone starts on a detoxification drug such as chlordiazepoxide and sticks to the treatment plan...
+In this example we see what happens psychologically when someone starts a detoxification with a drug such as chlordiazepoxide and sticks to the treatment plan...

 While many detoxification programmes are successfully completed this is not always the case.
 Often a failed detoxification is because the person was not well prepared.
 This can create negative expectations that may then persist and disrupt future plans...